 Boren Scholars represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 In exchange for funding, Boren Scholars commit to working in the federal government for at least one year after graduation.
-Read more about the elibility requirements on the Boren website.
+Read more about the elibility requirements and selection criteria on the Boren website.
+The William & Mary Study Abroad Office can help you find a study abroad program to include in your Boren application.

 To hear some of the Peer Scholarship Advisors’ tips on the Boren Scholarship and Fellowship, read their blog post on the Boren Scholarship.